Swetha1405/finance-analytics-dashboard-excel/README.md

-# 💼 Finance Analytics Dashboard (Codebasics Section 9)
+# 💼 Finance Analytics Dashboard

 This project is part of the **Codebasics Data Analyst Bootcamp**, focusing on **Finance Analytics** using Excel, Power Query, and Power Pivot.